Copyright 2018 Steven Reeves. All Rights Reserved.

 "WORDS MATTER" OIL - 16X20

-As an artist who has worked to create lasting works of art over the past three decades, my painting was not considered statement art.
-However, that changed in the summer of 2015 when I read about the FL3TCH3R Exhibition.
-I was deeply inspired.
-The result is my intention to create a series of portraits that speak to people on a personal level, causing the viewer to perhaps think of their ability to identify with the subject or to contemplate the issue at hand.
+In the summer of 2015 I was inspired by the FL3TCH3R Exhibition.
+The result is the creation of a series of portraits that speak to people on a personal level, causing the viewer to perhaps think of their ability to identify with the subject or to contemplate the issue at hand.